-This 1.5 km barrier-free loop has several sections of boardwalk and is a nice, easy 45-minute walk.
-You’ll cross two spruce bogs along the way.
-This is a great way to learn about what a bog is, how it changes over time and how plants and animals are responsible for the changes.
+This 1.5-kilometre, barrier-free loop has several sections of boardwalk.
+It is a nice, easy, 45-minute walk across two spruce bogs.
+Learn what a bog is, how it changes over time and how plants and animals are responsible for the changes.

-You may even see a Pitcher Plant.
+Watch for the carnivorous Pitcher Plant.
 This plant overcomes the lack of nutrients in the bog by luring insects into its “pitchers”.
 The pitcher holds a small amount of water and enzymes.
-The insects drown in the water and are broken down into proteins which the plant converts to plant proteins to survive.
+The insects drown in the liquid and are broken down into proteins.
+The plant converts these proteins to plant proteins useful for its survival.

-The trailhead is 42.5 km from the west gate.
+Spruce Bog’s trailhead is 42.5 kilometres from the west gate.

 Whiskey Rapids Trail

-Enjoy a walk along the river on this 2.1 km loop.
-The hike is good for all skill levels and will take about 1.5 hours.
-You’ll walk along the Oxtongue River for much of the trail and see great views of Whiskey Rapids.
+Enjoy a walk along the Oxtongue River on this 2.1-kilometre loop.
+The hike is good for all skill levels and takes about 1.5 hours.
+Walk along the river for most of the trail and see great views of Whiskey Rapids.

-There are 7 kinds of fish in this part of the Oxtongue River.
-In total 54 different species of fish have been recorded in Algonquin Park.
-Fishing does require a license.
+There are 7 kinds of fish in this section of the Oxtongue.
+Fifty-four different species of fish have been recorded in Algonquin Park.
+Note: Fishing requires a license.
 The park is in Fisheries Management Zone 15 (FMZ 15).
-Check for specific regulations by reviewing the Ontario Recreational Fishing Regulations summary before your trip to confirm open seasons, catch and possession limits and exception details.
+Review the Ontario Recreational Fishing Regulations summary before arrival to confirm open seasons, catch and possession limits and exception details.

-The trailhead is 7.2 km from the west gate.
-The trail is prone to flooding and may be closed in the spring months.
+The trailhead is 7.2 kilometres from the west gate.
+The trail is prone to flooding and may be closed during the spring.

 Two Rivers Trail

 The trail is a 2.3 kilometre loop for all skill levels.
-Walk for about 1.5 hours through a young forest with an easy climb to the top of a cliff overlooking the North Madawaska River.
+Enjoy the 1.5-hour walk through a young forest with an easy climb to the top of a cliff overlooking the North Madawaska River.

 This section of forest has two different generations of tree species: the quicker growing aspen and birch, and the slower pine and spruce.
 Each tree species bring different wildlife to the forest.
 While this forest may be young, its mix of trees provides for a wealth of wildlife.

-The trailhead is 31 km from the west gate.
+The trailhead is 31 kilometres from the west gate.
 Groups with small children and/or pets should take care at the cliff edge.

 Hemlock Bluff Trail

-Walk a 3.5 km loop through mixed forest with large stands of hemlock and see beautiful views of Jack Lake.
-It is hilly and takes about 2 hours.
+Walk a 3.5-kilometre loop through mixed forest with large stands of hemlock.
+See beautiful views of Jack Lake on this hilly, 2-hour hike.
 The trail is good for all skill levels.

-The trailhead is 27.2 km from the west gate.
+The trailhead is 27.2 kilometres from the west gate.

 Centennial Ridges Trail

-This is a strenuous but rewarding 10.4 km loop.
-You’ll see spectacular views from two high ridges.
-A fit walker can cover it in 4 hours but many will enjoy a more leisurely day hike of about 6 hours.
-If that is more time than you can spare, try walking only the last 2 km (between posts 13a and 9) as an “out and back” trail of 4 km.
-Our walk was about 2 hours and the views of Whitefish Lake were incredible.
+Enjoy a strenuous, but rewarding, 10.4-kilometre loop to spectacular panoramic views from two high ridges.
+A fit hiker can complete the trail in 4 hours.
+Many enjoy the trail as a more leisurely day-hike in about 6 hours.
+If tight on time, as we were, walk only the last 2 kilometres (between posts 13a and 9) as an “out and back” 4-kilometre trail.
+It took about 2 hours and the views of Whitefish Lake were incredible.

-You’ll learn about the planners, superintendents, rangers, researchers and summer employees who have made their mark in the world because of their interaction with Algonquin Park.
-By the way, the trail was opened in 1993 as part of the park’s centennial celebrations.
+Learn about the planners, superintendents, rangers, researchers and summer employees who have made their mark in the world because of their interaction with Algonquin Park.
+The trail is named “centennial, as it opened in 1993 as part of the park’s centennial celebrations.

-The trailhead is 37.6 km from the west gate.
+The trailhead is 37.6 kilometres from the west gate.
 Be sure to wear sturdy, ankle-supporting footwear.
 Take care at cliff tops.
-There are no fences to keep you from a fatal fall.
+There are no fences keeping people from a fatal fall.

 Mizzy Lake Trail

-The l0.8 km loop trail is level for the most part but the trail surface is uneven.
+The l0.8-kilometre, loop trail is relatively level but its surface is uneven.
 It often becomes wet and muddy turning it into a challenging hike.
-Expect a 6 hour hike, especially if it is wet.
-You will visit 9 ponds and small lakes and park wildlife is often seen here.
+Expect a 6-hour hike, especially if it is wet.
+Visit the 9 ponds and small lakes.
+Park wildlife is often seen on this hike.

-Algonquin Park is home to over 50 types of mammals, 30 reptiles and amphibians and 144 species of breeding birds.
+Algonquin Park is home to many different species; over 50 mammals, 30 reptiles and amphibians, and 144 breeding bird species.
 More wildlife is seen each year along the Parkway Corridor than in the backcountry of the park.
-Moose viewing is best in May and June along the highway as they come to drink the slightly salty water in the roadside ditches.
+In May and June, moose viewing is best along the highway as the moose come to drink the slightly salty water in the roadside ditches.

-The trailhead is 15.4 km from the west gate.
+The trailhead is 15.4 kilometres from the west gate.
 Pets are not allowed.
-Be sure you are wearing boots to help with the mud and maybe have a dry pair of socks waiting for you at the end of your hike.
+Be sure to wear boots to help with the mud and. maybe, have a dry pair of socks waiting at the end of the hike.